-Electronic timestamping: definition and usage
+Electronic timestamping: definition and use

 What is electronic timestamping, how it works, when it is qualified, and why it secures your signatures.